moufmouf/fig-standards/proposed/dependency-injection/step-a-common-object-retrieval-interface.md

 Returning an exception is great if we are using the DI container as a service locator (for instance if we are using the DI container inside a controller), but we should not be using this service this way, it is an anti-pattern.

+There is also the possibility to [use the decorator pattern to modify that behaviour](https://github.com/jeremeamia/acclimate#container-decorators), just like Jeremy Lindblom is doing in Acclimate.